OpenSourceEconomics/econ-project-templates/_sources/organisation.txt

     * All source code is in the *src* directory.
     * All outputs are constructed in the *[bld]* directory.
-    * The remaining objects in square brackets are put there during Waf's install phase, so that they can be opened easily (paper, presentation, documentation).
+    * The other objects in square brackets are put there during Waf's install phase, so that they can be opened easily (paper, presentation, documentation).
-    * The remainder are objects related to Waf:
+    * The remainder is made up of objects related to Waf:

         * *waf.py* is the file that starts up Waf (you will never need to change it).
         * *wscript* is the main entry point for the instructions we give to Waf.